HamDerAndrew/UmbTimeOnly-v13-sandbox/README.md

-# UmbTimeOnly-v13-sandbox
+# UmbTimeOnly
-A v13 Umbraco solution with the UmbTimeOnly code.
-Used for development and testing UmbTimeOnly
+A property editor for picking the time only (no date).
+It's basically TimeOnly from C# https://learn.microsoft.com/en-us/dotnet/api/system.timeonly?view=net-8.0